ndkv/capsule-coin/README.md

 brew install ethereum
 ```

+Executing

-Executing `geth --rinkeby --datadir=$HOME/.rinkeby --verbosity 2 console` will launch an Ethereum node at `127.0.0.1:8545` connected to the `Rinkeby` test network and drop you in a JavaScript console.
+    geth --rinkeby --datadir=$HOME/.rinkeby --verbosity 2 console

+will launch an Ethereum node on your machine at `127.0.0.1:8545` which is connected to the `Rinkeby` test network and drop you in a JavaScript console.

 The console exposes Ethereum's [web3.js JavaScript API](https://github.com/ethereum/web3.js/). web3 is awesome as it allows us to interact with Ethereum blockchains through the browser, see `Interacting with your contracts` section.

+#### Create an account

 Contracts are published and owned by an Ethereum account.
 Right now our node doesn't have one: execute `web3.eth.accounts` in the console to verify.
 You should get an empty list.